 - (insert your own clever insult here)

-- (insert other grandiose statements that imply your idea is super-great, or someone else’s idea is stupid or amateurish)
+- (insert other grandiose statements that implies your idea is super-great, or someone else’s idea is stupid or amateurish)

 - That technique is called [pick some un-friendly sounding term, like “hard coding”].
-It is bad.
+Therefore, it is bad.
 You should never do that.